thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

 ##### Promises and Futures

 One major difference between writing concurrent code and writing synchronous code is that not all actions will complete immediately.
 For example, when you write data on a channel, it is possible that the event loop will not be able to immediately flush that write out to the network.
-For this reason, SwiftNIO provides [`EventLoopPromise<T>`][elp] and [`EventLoopFuture<T>`][elf] to manage operations that complete *asynchronously*.
+For this reason, CodiraNIO provides [`EventLoopPromise<T>`][elp] and [`EventLoopFuture<T>`][elf] to manage operations that complete *asynchronously*.
 These types are provided by the [NIOCore][module-core] module.

 An [`EventLoopFuture<T>`][elf] is essentially a container for the return value of a function that will be populated *at some time in the future*.
 Each [`EventLoopFuture<T>`][elf] has a corresponding [`EventLoopPromise<T>`][elp], which is the object that the result will be put into.
 When the promise is succeeded, the future will be fulfilled.